Joloham/capati-homecare-website/README.md

 ## Notes

 - Built and iterated with heavy use of real diagnostic tools throughout (Google PageSpeed Insights, Cloudflare Analytics, WebPageTest, Blacklight Privacy Scan, Qualys SSL Labs, Mozilla Observatory) rather than assumptions.
-- Used AI and Github repos to generate initial code, debug issues, and suggest changes/improvements/features.
+- This project was developed with the assistance of AI and some open-source references to speed up development, create initial implementations, debug issues, and evaluate different changes/features.
+Every feature was reviewed, modified where necessary, integrated into the application, and validated through testing before deployment.